Continuum Surface Energy from a Lattice Model

 \subsection{Acknowledgments}

 I would like to acknowledge extensive discussions with R.D.
-James and John Ball, as well as the hospitality of the Oxford Centre for Nonlinear PDE.
-I am also grateful for interactions with P. Karageorge, C. Makridakis and D. Mitsoudis.
-This research was partially supported by the European Union's Seventh Framework Programme (FP7-REGPOT-2009-1) under grant no. 245749 through the Archimedes Center for Modelling, Analysis and Computation (ACMAC) of the Department of Applied Mathematics at the University of Crete.
+James and J.M.
+Ball, and the hospitality of the Oxford Centre for Nonlinear PDE.
+I am grateful for interactions with P. Karageorge, C. Makridakis and D. Mitsoudis.
 The hospitality and support of the Hausdorff Research Institute of Mathematics of the University of Bonn is also acknowledged.
+This research was partially supported by the European Union's Seventh Framework Programme (FP7-REGPOT-2009-1) under grant no. 245749 through the Archimedes Center for Modeling, Analysis and Computation (ACMAC) of the Department of Applied Mathematics at the University of Crete.
+Also by the ARISTEIA programme ``Analysis of discrete, kinetic and continuum models for elastic and viscoelastic response'' of the Greek Secretariat of Research.